yangwangx/NonActionShot/README.md

   -  [shotCLF.mat](https://github.com/yangwangx/NonActionShot/blob/master/projects/ActionThread/2.ClassifyNonAction/shotCLF.mat)
   -  learned from ActionThread
   -  only based on iDTD + FV, without using CNN features
+  -  only used [inShot, outShot] to represent a shot, instead of [inShot, outShot, allVideo]

 - code for applying non-action shot classifier onto an entire episode